EthanPlant/EthanPlant.ca/content/writing/stop-the-datacentre.md

 No AI, powered by AI.

-## Addendum: The person behing the campaign also built the AI product
+## Addendum: The person behind the campaign also built the AI product

 Since publishing this piece, I found the connection I had been circling around.
 It is one person.